dy1z/docs/content/docs/development/templates.md

 ## Archiving

-Maizzle will only compile templates found in your `build.templates.root` path(s), that use the extension defined in `build.templates.extensions`.
+Maizzle will only compile templates found in path(s) you have defined in `build.templates.root`, and which use the extension defined in `build.templates.extensions`.

-However, if you create a lot of emails, your builds can start to slow down, since all templates are rebuilt every time you run the `build` command.
+If you create a lot of emails, your builds can start to slow down, since all templates are rebuilt every time you run the `build` command.

 You can archive Templates in two ways:

-1. Move them to a directory outside that path, so they don't get copied over to the destination directory (recommended).
+1. Move them to a directory other than those defined in `build.templates.root`, so they don't get copied over to the destination directory (recommended).
 2. Change their file extension to something that is not defined in `build.templates.extensions`.
 They will still be copied over to the destination, but Maizzle will not try to compile them.